haducloc/access-form/mod-form.md

     On Error GoTo ErrHandler

     ' Ensure parent form exists and is open
-    If Not FormExists(parentFormName) Then GoTo Cleanup
+    If Not FormExists(parentFormName) Then GoTo ErrHandler
-    If Not FormLoaded(parentFormName) Then GoTo Cleanup
+    If Not FormLoaded(parentFormName) Then GoTo ErrHandler

     ' Refresh the specified subform control
     Forms(parentFormName)(subformControlName).Form.Requery